Jakoubs/Monopoly/README.md

 # Monopoly

-Welcome to the Monopoly project.
-This is a Scala implementation of the classic board game Monopoly.
+Welcome to the Monopoly project!
+This is a Scala implementation of the game Monopoly.

 ## Contents